On this page

 • Emily will be eligible to undertake that qualification as a subsidised student after she completes school.

 • As an alternative in year 12, Emily may complete a Certificate III in Tourism traineeship as a SAT.
-If Emily completes this SAT, this will count towards the VET 10-year apprenticeship and traineeship cap, but it will not exhaust her eligibility under Career Start, if she completes it while she’s still enrolled at school.
+If Emily completes this SAT, this will count towards the VET 10 year apprenticeship and traineeship cap, but it will not exhaust her eligibility under Career Start, if she completes it while she’s still enrolled at school.

-Joe completed a Certificate II in Resource and Infrastructure Development in year 11, through a DTET funded VETiS program in 2025.
 Joe has decided he would like to undertake a Certificate II in Automotive in year 12.
-Will Joe be eligible for a DTET funded VETiS 2026 placement for this qualification?
+Will Joe be eligible for a DTET-funded VETiS 2026 placement for this qualification?

 Joe’s VETiS 2026 options

-• Joe will not be eligible for a VETiS 2026-funded place for this second qualification.
+• Joe will not be eligible for a VETiS 2026 funded place for this second qualification.

 • As an alternative, Joe can complete the Certificate II in Automotive on a fee-for-service basis or undertake the Certificate III Automotive as a school-based apprentice/trainee.

-Liam is an 18-year-old student who participated a DTET funded VETiS program during Year 12 in 2025.
+Liam is an 18-year-old student who participated a DTET-funded VETiS program during Year 12 in 2025.
 Through this program, he began a school-based apprenticeship in commercial cookery, working at a local restaurant and working towards completing his Certificate III in Commercial Cookery.

 After graduating, Liam transitioned to full-time employment with the same restaurant to complete his Certificate III qualification.
 While he enjoyed the experience and successfully became a qualified chef, Liam realised that his long-term career interests lie in the automotive industry.
 He now wants to pursue a new apprenticeship in the automotive industry.